 For many players, the last point could be an issue for them.
 Most gamblers prefer to buy bonus levels using the bonus buy feature.

-In addition, all slot machines must come with a license from the UK Gambling Commission (UKGC), displaying a link to the license authentication page.
+In addition, all link joker123 machines must come with a license from the UK Gambling Commission (UKGC), displaying a link to the license authentication page.

 New Updates to Online Slots Gambling in the UK

 To ensure compliance and meet modern challenges, the UKGC made a series of changes to the Gambling Act of 2005, which legalised online gambling.

 First, all gambling businesses must use age-grade technologies to determine the ages of all players before allowing them to make real money deposits and move to launch a slot machine.
 Initially, the time frame for the verification was 72 hours.
 However, the apex regulatory body has argued that the time was too long, allowing underage gamblers to play slot machines and be exposed to the risk of gambling addictions.

 There are now fines for companies who violate the requirements of the body.
 They include

 - Employing minors in a gambling venue or establishment: a fine of £5,000 and/or one year in prison

 - Operating a gambling business without a license: a fine of £5,000 and/or one year in prison.

 - Cheating or facilitating cheating in slots gambling: £5,000 in fines and/or one year in prison.